philip-gcex/fix-log-decorate/README.md

 * Node.js is required (https://nodejs.org/en/download/).
 * Then `npm install -g fix-log-decorate` (or otherwise just use `npx fix-log-decorate` directly in the command line).

+To update, you can run `npm update -g fix-log-decorate`

 ## Example

 You can pipe FIX message containing logs to `fix-log-decorate`: